-A 20-minute documentary, Adapting to climate change in Tuvalu: the Freshwater Dimension, has been prepared and distributed as part of a regional series.
-The film focuses on the water resource challenge faced in Tuvalu, and common in small low-lying islands.
-This issue will be compounded further as the climate continues to change.
+- A 20-minute documentary, Adapting to climate change in Tuvalu: the Freshwater Dimension, has been prepared and distributed as part of a regional series.
+The film focuses on the water resource challenge faced in Tuvalu, and common in small lowlying islands.
+This issue will be compounded further as the climate continues to change. - A short video on lessons learnt about climate change adaptation in Tuvalu will be available in 2015. - A video presentation of agroforestry techniques will also be available in 2015.